scds/text-analysis-2/ner.md

 As we might expect, how the tool arrives at its predictions can be utterly opaque to the user; we will discuss training data bias further in "[Behind the Interface](behind.html)."

 ### Stemming or lemmatization

+A word can be expressed in different forms; for example, pluralized nouns (“pickle”, “pickles”) or conjugated verbs (“pickling”, “pickle”, “pickled”).
+Although we humans recognize that they are variations the same word, a computer must be instructed to regard them as such.
+For the purposes of being able to compare like with like, many NLP workflows involve reducing words to their root form, or *lemma*.

+There are two approaches to the task of determining the *lemma* of a word in NLP:
+* stemming, a faster but more error-prone technique that works by chopping off the end of a word in the hopes that it will achieve the intended goal most of the time, and
+* lemmatization, which uses a vocabulary and performs morphological analysis to more accurately identify the lemma or the version of the word that would appear in a dictionary

+### Dependency parsing

 <br />